Virtual dharma study intensive: Dogen's Kesa Kudoku

 12:00 PM Bow out

-You are also welcome to join via Zoom in the regular practice schedule being carried out here at Sanshinji before most of the lectures:
+You are also welcome to join via Zoom in the regular weekday morning practice schedule that will be carried out here at Sanshinji before each of the lectures:

 6:10 am Zazen